 This forms part of a range of resources on National Surgical Planning available from the Harvard Program in Global Surgery and Social Change.

 The WHO-WFSA International Standards for a Safe Practice of Anesthesia list capnography as RECOMMENDED but add the following important note, “Continuous waveform capnography will be HIGHLY RECOMMENDED when appropriately robust and suitably priced devices are available”.
 (HIGHLY RECOMMENDED is the WHO equivalent of essential / mandatory).

-We recommend reading The global capnography gap: a call to action and Impact of capnography on patient safety in high- and low-income settings: a scoping review which provide compelling argument in support of capnometry becoming more widely available globally.
+We recommend reading The global capnography gap: a call to action and Impact of capnography on patient safety in high- and low-income settings: a scoping review which provides a compelling argument in support of capnometry becoming more widely available globally.

 Guidelines for tendering for anaesthesia machines

 As the supply of electricity and compressed gases varies from location to location the WFSA has developed guidelines for those seeking to tender for and purchase anaesthesia machines.
 Following ISO standards (which the WFSA helped to develop) this short document and flowchart guides the decision maker to the ISO standard appropriate for their environment.